nachoab/serverless/docs/providers/aws/events/apigateway.md

 You can specify a list of API keys to be used by your service Rest API by adding an `apiKeys` array property to the `provider` object in `serverless.yml`.
 You'll also need to explicitly specify which endpoints are `private` and require one of the api keys to be included in the request by adding a `private` boolean property to the `http` event object you want to set as private.
-API Keys are created globally, so if you want to deploy your service to different stages make sure your API key contains a stage variable as defined below.

 Here's an example configuration for setting API keys for your service Rest API: